kush-gupt/ramalama-k8s/README.md

-# Ramalama Container Images
+# Ramalama Modelcar Images

-This repository contains the necessary files to build modelcar images with Ramalama to easily serve GGUFs with a single container in Kubernetes or OpenShift using `llama.cpp`.
+This repository contains the necessary files to build minimal modelcar images with Ramalama to easily serve GGUFs with a single container in Kubernetes or OpenShift using `llama.cpp`.

 The images are intended to be built using Podman and include a base image with dependencies and demo application images with specific models.